 Most workshops are presented by a single speaker, with a maximum of two.
 Panels have a maximum of four speakers including the moderator.

-Select the appropriate department for your workshop; indicate “ATD” if truck-related.
-(See the NADA page for details if you
+Select the appropriate track and topic focus for your workshop; indicate “ATD” for truck-related topics.

-The Workshop Selection Committee will meet and all prospective workshop presenters will be notified with a decision.
+The ATD Board Committee will meet and all prospective workshop presenters will be notified with a decision.

 with you and an NADA team member.
 This will be an opportunity for our subject-matter and learning experts to provide your perspective on the relevance of the content, the presentation and learning tips to best address the audience.
 The feedback session